dlukes/dlukes.github.io/content/ling/text_munching_in_r.md

 language which lets you shoot yourself so spectacularly in the foot performance-wise if you're not hip to some clever tricks should just be avoided for tasks where said performance matters.

+---

+**EDIT:** Replacing `stri_split_boundaries(tag, n=2, type="character")[[1]][1]`
+above with `stri_sub(tag, from=1, to=1)`, you can cut the running time down to 15 hours.
+That's still way too much in comparison with the competitors, and just reinforces one of the points made below: there's often no default and efficient way of doing some basic operations (like string manipulation) in R.

+This is in great part due to R's emphasis on vectorization, which leads to a proliferation of subtly different functions designed for doing subtly different kinds of vectorized passes over data.
+Good luck trying to remember them all.
+And if you pick the wrong one (cf. `stri_split_boundaries()` vs. `stri_sub()`) -- because there are just too many similar ways of achieving the same result and too much documentation to read before you even begin to see what you should use -- you get penalized heavily.
+This is very programmer-unfriendly design.

+Contrast this with the [Zen of Python][py-zen]: "There should be one -- and preferably only one -- obvious way to do it."

+---

 With these general considerations out of the way, let's look at some details of how to implement this task in R. In many cases, it's unclear how you should